citusdata/citus_docs/tutorials/tut-hash-distribution.rst

   bin/createdb -p 9700 $(whoami)
   bin/createdb -p 9701 $(whoami)

-We assume that ports 9700 (for the master) and 9701 (for the worker) are available on your machine.
-Feel free to use different ports if they are in use.

 Above you added Citus to ``shared_preload_libraries``.
 That lets it hook into some deep parts of Postgres, swapping out the query planner and executor.
 Here, we